 Bathhouse No. 5

-This is the oldest and most traditional bathhouse, or so we’ve been told.
+This is the oldest and most traditional of the Tbilisi bathhouses, or so we’ve been told.
 The entrance is crowded with locals and the staff are a lot less interested in customer service but the rooms are beautiful.
 They have recently been retiled with stunning mosaics and the more expensive rooms (100GEL) are very luxurious.

 This place came highly recommended and we liked the look of it.
 We almost went but ended our route at No.5 so stayed there.
 Gulo’s has clean, spacious rooms and friendly staff.